JianChen-IT/lsds2020.lab3.grpP101.team09/README.md

 (394,Tagalog)
 (346,Turkish)
 ...
+"""

 **Exercise 5**

 We chose the japanese language, and as there was no specification we interpreted the problem counting the tweets and the retweets from each user.
 The numbers are not very high, because the program started to counting at the time we executed the program.
+This is the result after executing the program 10min.
+"""
 -------------------------------------------
 Time: 1584290080000 ms
 -------------------------------------------